 If you’ve decided to carry your own carry on then you’ve probably already started to get into the mindset of a lightweight traveler.

-Depending on the duration of your trip and how into minimalism you are you might be looking for a travel backpack that is smaller than the
+Depending on the duration of your trip and how into minimalism you are you might be looking for a travel backpack that is smaller than the carry on size limits.

 These medium carry on backpacks don’t take it to the max but are by no means small backpacks.